Sifchain/sifnode/docs/wasm/demo/README.md

 # Demo

 In this demo we deploy the `swapper` smart-contract which calls the `clp` module to do a swap.

-First we manually create a rowan/ceth liquitidy pool using the `sifnoded` cli commands.
+First we manually create a rowan/ceth pool using the `sifnoded` cli commands.
 Then we deploy and instantiate the smart-contract, giving it 50000 rowan.
 Finally, we call the smart-contract with a specified `amount` to trigger a swap from rowan to ceth.

-Note that it is the contract's bank balances that are thus updated, not the balances of the signer of the transaction.
+Note that it is the contract's bank balances that are updated, not the balances of the signer of the transaction.

 ## Setup